 How are targets set for my child?

 Teachers assess students continually during lessons to establish what they have learned.
-Additionally, students’ work is assessed each term to produce a working at grade for each subject.
+Students’ work is assessed periodically to help teachers determine what grade a student is currently working at.

 How do I know if my child is on target?

 - B = Beyond

 Key Stage 4 students are given predicted grades which indicate the grade teachers think a student is most likely to achieve if they continue with the same behaviour for learning and attendance for the remainder of the course.
 Predicted grades can be compared with target grades to establish whether a student is achieving above, in line with or below expectations.